Branson's Virgin Galactic takes another step toward space tourism

 Hundreds of spectators, including Virgin Galactic ticket holders and CEO George Whitesides, gathered on a clear morning in the desert to watch this latest test flight.
 The flight was postponed from Wednesday due to winds.

+“We’re in the 50th anniversary year of Apollo, and just like they had to do each step, we have to expand the envelope and do something more,” Whitesides told the crowd.

-Beth Moses called it an “indescribable ride,” and said “Richard, you’re going to love it.”
+Moses, now the first woman to fly onboard a commercial space vehicle, called it an “indescribable ride,” adding: “Richard, you’re going to love it.”

 Branson is racing against competitors such as Blue Origin, the space business of Amazon.com Inc founder Jeff Bezos, and Elon Musk’s SpaceX to bring tourists into space.
 Branson has said he plans to be the first passenger on SpaceShipTwo’s first commercial flight in mid-2019.